s-digiro/NyavaScript/README.md

 # To Do
+[ ] Allow multiple lists in root, without tacking on a root list as a new
+    function.
+Maybe as a vector of refvals
+    [ ] Lexical
+        [ ] Should be fine, but make sure we aren't checking for root list [ ] Make sure tests pass if any changes were made [ ] New Tests
+            [ ] Lexical works with multiple root lists [ ] Syntax
+        [ ] Return Vec of SXRefs, rather than a single SXRef, [ ] Main parse function will run in loop
+        [ ] New Tests
+            [ ] Syntax parse parses multiple sxrefs
+    [ ] Semantic
+        [ ] Parse vec rather than single
+        [ ] Return vec rather than single
+        [ ] Test for multiple syntaxes
+    [ ] Evaluate
+        [ ] Just do it in a loop, keep same context whole time so defuns remain [ ] Add tests
 [ ] Consider returning data type errors rather than evaluating errors to nil [ ] Add tests to make sure McCarthy scope contains what we expect it to [ ] Pass env to macro